Mission Statement of the ABAC at Bainbridge Nursing Program

 - Employment-Eighty percent (80%) of graduates actively seeking employment will be employed as Registered Nurses within six months of graduation.

-- Employer Survey- Seventy five percent (75%) of the surveys returned by employers will indicate they are satisfied with the performance of Bainbridge State College Nursing program graduates
+- Employer Survey- Seventy-five percent (75%) of the surveys returned by employers will indicate they are satisfied with the performance of ABAC at Bainbridge Nursing program graduates

 - Program Exit Exam (Assessment Technology Institute-ATI)